Computational Network Science

-The Computational Network Science group headed by Michael Schaub is part of the Computer Science Department at RWTH Aachen University within the Faculty of Mathematics, Computer Science and Natural Sciences.
+The Chair for Computational Network Science is part of the Faculty of Computer Science and the Department of Biology at RWTH Aachen University.

 May 20, 2025